wiscbicklab/PCA_Visualizer/README.md

 - Interactive plots use `plotly` (check dependencies)
 - Color grouping maps must be CSVs with valid column-to-group mappings
 - Filtering BBCH values is case-sensitive: ensure data uses formats like `"B69"`

-## Testing Workflow

-1. Download the executable from: [https://github.com/wiscbicklab/PCA_11.27.24/releases/tag/pca](https://github.com/wiscbicklab/PCA_11.27.24/releases/tag/pca)

-2. Download `KUPCA_GUI.exe`

-3. Open from browser's downloads

-    - You may need to override security warnings by selecting 'run anyway' or right-clicking to 'run as administrator'
-4. Maximize the window for optimal viewing

-## Future Enhancements

-- Generalize BBCH-specific filtering to support custom categorical filters
-- Improve interactive plotting capabilities - have it pop out or in browswer for user? something like that
-- Add more customization (e.g. user decides color palette)